10 Ways to Deal With Micro Stress

 As individuals, we are vulnerable to micro stresses that drain us personally, like unspoken tensions with other people, mainly making our job more challenging or limiting our productivity.

-Examples are people not delivering reliable results, misaligned roles and priorities, inadequate communication, erratic behavior from people in authority positions, and increased responsibilities.
+Examples are people not delivering reliable results, misaligned roles and priorities, inadequate communication, erratic behaviour from people in authority positions, and increased responsibilities or creating a toxic working environment.

 Micro Stress can cause us to develop negative patterns of thinking and feeling by depleting our emotional reserves.